 The cost is different when you install reflective roof coating.
 The average cost of excellent roof coating ranges between $0.50 and $4.50 per sq. ft.
 It may increase or decrease depending on the material you use.
 Some typical materials for reflective roof coating include liquid rubber, silicone, polyureas, acrylic, and aluminum-based sealants.

-Cost to Do a Roof Coating in Houston by Sealant Type
+How Much Does a Roof Coating Cost? by Sealant Type

 Commercial roof coating is well worth the cost as it is vital in protecting your roof, keeping it safe, prolonging its lifespan, and saving money.
 On average, the roof coating costs in Houston are between $1 and $4 per sq. ft.

-Let’s delve into the details to determine the roof coating prices by the sealant type.
+Let’s delve into the details to determine how much does a roof coating costs, by the sealant type.

 It can cost you around $1.5 to $4 per sq. ft. to install polyurethane roof coating.
 The coating is highly durable and can last between 30 and 50 years if maintained properly.
 Plus, polyurethane roof coating offers excellent compatibility with different roof materials.
 It insulates well and comes in a blend of elastomeric additives and acrylic-urethane.